 When there was no more blue left in the windows, I knew that additional images were not going to look any different than those already captured (without choosing a new perspective) and I went to find warmer clothes (there had been no time to change out of my running clothes prior to the shoot).

+Amazingly, the girls opted for a tree that I selected this year!
+They did a great job decorating the tree (as always) and they like the results of my final job, the formal tree picture.
 That is ... my final job until I get to clean up the results of the Christmas morning package destruction (and later take the tree out).

 That is probably more than you wanted to know about this Christmas tree, but ...

 from my family to yours, we wish you a very warm Merry Christmas!

 And, I wish you many memory cards full of memories from the day!